Ricardo-Straub/Dijksra-Visualization/README.md

 >Start the pathfinding algorithm

 **Radio Buttons (Dijkstra, A\*):**
->Decide wether you want to use Dijkstra or A-Star algorithm
+>Decide wether you want to use the Dijkstra or A-Star algorithm

 **Manually add Borders:**
 >Borders are placed by holding `Shift` and dragging the mouse over the coordinate system.
 Stop adding borders by letting go of `Shift`